zhiqing-xiao/sn/README.md

 After the author sent the PDF on date 2024-07-21, more errors have been found.

-The author will email an updated PDF.
+So the author sent another email on 2024-08-04.

 ----